 (2) The SLTCO shall notify the candidate and the candidate's regional director in writing of the SLTCO's approval of deployment.

 (C) Before administering the certification examination, the state office shall provide a review of the curriculum being tested to candidates who are eligible to take the examinations and who have been trained by the state office.

-(C) The regional programs shall proctor any examination given to volunteers of their respective programs.
-The state program shall proctor all examinations given to paid staff of the office and volunteers of the state program.
+(D) The regional programs shall proctor any examination given to candidates for associate certification.
+The state office shall proctor all examinations given to candidates for specialist, program director certification, and associates affiliated with the state office.

 (E) The SLTCO shall score the examination in a way that will protect the identity of the candidate taking the examination from the person scoring the examination whenever possible.
 The examination shall be scored as soon as practicable.
 A score of seventy or higher on a one-hundred-point scale shall be a passing score.